Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-8.md

 } deriving (Show, Read, Eq)
 ```

-We\'ll create a person type and then derive Show, Read and Eq for it.
+We'll create a person type and then derive Show, Read and Eq for it.

 ```hs
 ghci> let mikeD = Person {firstName = "Michael", lastName = "Diamond", age = 43}